ConsolidatedConnectionin UK

 197 MW Removed

 Only 4 facilities totaling 197 MW capacity lie in urban areas.
-We removed these from the surplus interconnection analysis though they remain excellent candidates for battery storage.
+We removed these from the consolidated connection analysis though they remain excellent candidates for battery storage.

 Expanded RE Capacity